 - What kinds of research topics is MPS interested in exploring?

-MPS does not have a research agenda; however, all projects should be aligned with the Eight Big Ideas in the Strategic Plan, which was adopted by the Board during the 2014-2015 school year.
+MPS does not have a research agenda; however, all projects should be aligned to the district's Strategic Plan.
 Alignment with the Strategic Plan is also addressed in Administrative Policy 2.15 (2(b)) and is part of the criteria used by the Research Review Committee when reviewing applications.
+It is highly encouraged that applicants work in partnership with district administrators to identify projects for research or evaluation that would be mutually beneficial.

 - What kinds of projects are reviewed?